lucasreda/n1global/replit.md

 ✓ **Sequential Sync Flow**: Enhanced onboarding to trigger shipping, ads, and matching sync steps automatically when Shopify sync completes, providing smooth user experience with realistic progress simulation
 ✓ **Progress Layout Fix**: Resolved layout issues with progress bars breaking to the right and sticking to borders by implementing proper flexbox containment with `max-w-full` and responsive margin controls
 ✓ **Automatic Step Activation**: Implemented system to automatically trigger and display progress for shipping, ads, and matching steps when Shopify synchronization completes, ensuring seamless user experience
+✓ **Onboarding Completion Fix**: Corrected endpoint URL in frontend (from `/api/users/onboarding-complete` to `/api/user/complete-onboarding`) and added proper authentication headers to ensure onboarding completion is properly marked in database
+✓ **Data Reset System**: Implemented complete data cleanup system that properly removes all orders and resets onboarding status for fresh testing cycles

 ## User Preferences
 Preferred communication style: Simple, everyday language.